jofas/blog/content/002-first-time-running/index.md

 self-flagellation through physical exercise, a tendency for absurd overestimation of your own skills and the inability to give up on unrealistic goals.
-Perfect recipe for a healing dosage of good ol' self-inflicted pain.
+A perfect recipe for a healing dosage of good ol' self-inflicted pain.

 I make it sound like the first run after my prolonged absence was a marathon or some other *über*-human distance.